 Another contributor to the Information Security Stack Exchange who goes by the moniker user2213 explained that another way to detect a rootkit is to use spurious device codes on devices that do not normally respond to the codes.
 “If you get anything other than the relevant ‘Not implemented’ error code on your system, something strange is going on.”

 User2213 also suggested mounting the system drive on a different PC to see if an incorrect filesystem size or unexpected files come up.
 This could be an indication of a rootkit.
 “Unfortunately, there aren’t generic red flags for rootkits in general — the battle is more cat-and-mouse,” the writer noted.

-Removing a rootkit is a challenge because it runs with a full set of system privileges, which means it could have done anything to the system.
+Rootkits’ access to full system privileges makes them incredibly difficult to remove.
 Schultz and Ray recommend making an image backup and then rebuilding the compromised system using the original installation media; otherwise, the malicious code or unauthorized changes could continue even after the rootkit is “deleted.”
 Security patches then need to be installed and a vulnerability scan performed.

 In sum, the best strategy to deal with rootkit threats is to stop the rootkit from infecting computers in your network through security best practices such as patch management and regular maintenance, and specialized tools such as rootkit scanners and firewalls.
 Should your computers become infected anyway, you need to rebuild the compromised computer from the ground up to ensure that the rootkit is eradicated.